 The two greatest cities in classical Mayan history, which are now called Tikal and Calakmul, were ever at war.
 Fighting at least three major war cycles with each other, these two great cities continually leap-frogged each other for predominant power over the central Mayan lowlands.

 6. The commoners of the ancient Mayan culture lived better lives than do many in the same present-day region

 The commoners of the Mayan world were not slaves (in fact, the Mayans practiced very little slavery) and lived quite healthy and prosperous lives.
-With an abundance of maize and domesticated livestock and well-constructed housing, Mayan commoners lived in better conditions than many in present-day Panama, Honduras, Guatemala and Belize, the countries which much of the Mayan territory existed in.
+With an abundance of maize and domesticated livestock and well-constructed housing, Mayan commoners lived in better conditions than many in present-day Panama, Honduras, Guatemala and Belize, the present-day countries where much of the Mayan territory existed.